• home

 Dedicated to Isis, goddess of magic, motherhood, and healing, Philae was one of the last active religious centres in ancient Egypt.
 Even today, the temple is considered one of the world’s great “energy centres” among a very specific crowd of reiki healers.

 As Christianity spread across Egypt in the 5th–6th centuries, many of the temple’s carvings of Isis were deliberately defaced (as in the left photo below), and you can still see crosses etched into the stone walls from this period (right photo below).
-This isn’t unique to Philae, and it’s honestly heartbreaking to see how hard early Christianity worked to erase Egyptian polytheism, defacing its gods and repurposing its temples in an effort to stamp out older belief systems.
+This isn’t unique to Philae, and it’s honestly heartbreaking to see how early Christianity endeavoured to erase Egyptian polytheism, defacing its gods and repurposing its temples in an effort to stamp out older belief systems.

 Philae Temple, Aswan